 The hybrid hedge

-You don’t have to quit cold turkey.
-Keep bursty workloads (like AI training or render farms) on AWS.
-But move core data—personally identifiable information, legal documents, customer records—onto your own kit or European providers.
+Quitting cold turkey isn’t necessary.
+Bursty workloads (like AI training or render farms) can stay on AWS.
+But core data, personally identifiable information, legal documents, customer records, belongs on local kit or European providers.
 Hybrid is often less a compromise than a rebalancing of power.

-This approach acknowledges the genuine technical advantages of hyperscale (global CDN networks, instant scaling, massive GPU clusters for AI) whilst reclaiming sovereignty over your most sensitive assets.
+This approach acknowledges the genuine technical advantages of hyperscale (global CDN networks, instant scaling, massive GPU clusters for AI) whilst reclaiming sovereignty over the most sensitive assets.

 The cloud was meant to free us from hardware, not hand us over to digital landlords.
-By adopting cloud-on-prem or hybrid models, you:
+Three moves follow from adopting cloud-on-prem or hybrid models:

-- Starve technofeudalism: Every workload you move is one less tithe to Silicon Valley.
+- Starve technofeudalism: every workload moved is one less tithe to Silicon Valley.

-- Strengthen European tech: Support providers that don’t treat GDPR like an optional questline.
+- Strengthen European tech: back providers that don’t treat GDPR like an optional questline.

-- Future-proof compliance: Remember Schrems II?
-Schrems III is surely in the mail.
+- Future-proof compliance: Schrems II set the precedent, and Schrems III is surely in the mail.

-As Varoufakis argues, cloud capital functions much like oil did in the colonial era—a strategic resource that defines power relationships between nations.
+As Varoufakis argues, cloud capital functions much like oil did in the colonial era, a strategic resource that defines power relationships between nations.
 In his analysis, Europe remains the colonised rather than the coloniser in this new digital economy.
-Time to sink your own digital well.
+Time to sink a digital well of one’s own.

-- Audit your workloads: Identify lock-in, technical debt, and cost traps.
+- Audit the workloads: identify lock-in, technical debt, and cost traps.

 - Pilot a European provider: Test Hetzner’s ARM64 nodes or try on-prem with OpenStack.
 I explored it, and I still have root access.

-- Go hybrid with intent: Keep hyperscale where genuinely needed (AI training, global CDN, extreme burst capacity), but don’t let it become your default.
+- Go hybrid with intent: Keep hyperscale where genuinely needed (AI training, global CDN, extreme burst capacity), but don’t let it become the default.

 - Make a checklist like this one.

-The cloud isn’t just infrastructure, it’s a power structure.
-Choose yours with both eyes open.
+The cloud isn’t just infrastructure, it’s a power structure, and one best chosen with both eyes open.